Keytaro2/Termux-Desktop-Awesome/README.md

 </div>

 > [!WARNING]
-> You need to back up your files before using this dotfile.
+> You should back up your files before using this dotfile configuration.
+>
+> Important:Be careful with these commands, as you could lose your progress; make sure to execute them correctly.
+>
+>  It is important to have more than 5GB of space available, as this desktop setup is somewhat resource-heavy.

 <details>
   <summary>Termux Backups</summary>